flerabt/siberguvenlik/README.md

 Herbir klasör, adıyla belirlenen kritiklik seviyesinden başlayıp en üst seviyeye (10) kadar tüm USOM girdilerini ip, domain, url ve domain+url şeklinde ayrılmış olarak içerir.
 Örnek 4 klasörü kritiklik seviyesi 4ten başlayıp 10 a kadar (4-5-6-7-8-9-10) tüm girdileri içerir.

+Ayrıca güvenlik duvarı entegrasyonları için girdi sayısı 120.000 değerini aşmayacak şekilde parçalara bölünmüştür.

 Each folder contains all USOM entries starting from its respective criticality level up to the highest level (10), categorized into IP, domain, URL, and domain+url.
 ​For example, Folder 4 includes all entries from criticality level 4 through 10 (4-5-6-7-8-9-10).

+Additionally, for firewall integrations, the number of inputs has been split into chunks so as not to exceed a value of 120,000.